dysfunc/blend.js/README.md

 #blend.js
-Micro-lib for performing shallow/deep copying of objects, with support of merging arrays (+ dedupping)
+Micro-lib for performing shallow/deep copying of objects with support for array merging + dedup

 # Extend for all (Node.js + Browser)